 Instead of wasting that free time on social media or by bingeing shows on Netflix, cross off some items on this list!

-You’ll feel accomplished and know that what you gone done will improve your life.
+You’ll feel accomplished and know that what you have gone done will improve your life.

 I recommend that you download this list and save it to your Pinterest account.
 That way, you’ll be able to access it easily the next time you have a few minutes to spare.

 Organize your planner for the next month in advance.
 Here is a great planner that will boost your productivity.

 Toss out all of your expired products, including beauty supplies from makeup drawer and cleaning products from under the sink.

 Delete contacts from your phone that you definitely won’t ever use again.